alexmccabe/SASS-Framework-and-Grid/README.md

 ####The Typography Class
 For pages that will have many of the above mentioned tags, apply the `.tyopgrahpy` class to the container parent and all child elements will inherit the correct classes.

+##Utilities and Functions
+- Get the first item from a list
+- Get the last item from a list
+- Convert `px` to `em`
+- Remove measurement unit from a value

+- Center horizontally and vertically, as well as either individually